Nestlé Acquires Chameleon Cold-Brew - BevNET.com

 While Chameleon has enjoyed success with its concentrate line, the company continues to grow its other products while maintaining an ambitious innovation pipeline with new products planned for an early 2018 launch.
 In September, at Natural Products Expo East, the company unveiled a four-SKU sparkling cold brew.
 It also continues to sell cold brew kits and pods as well as whole bean blends, although they compose a small part of the company’s overall business.

-Chameleon is looking to grow is in its RTD business, Campbell said.
+Chameleon is looking to grow its RTD business, Campbell said.

 “I think the way RTD evolves over time is going to be critical and we have a very clear strategy on how we intend to do that,” Campbell said.
 “We continue to do well in concentrate and put that product in front of more people and more places that’s appropriate to the brand.
 And then we want to accelerate and amplify the offering for RTD, and to do it better in the right places for the right pricing.”